redsun-acquisition/redsun-acquisition.github.io/redsun/main/_sources/getting_started/index.md.txt

 ### Building the documentation

-You can build the documentation by running the following command:
+If you have cloned the repository locally, you can build the documentation by running the following command:

 ```bash
 cd docs